wolph/django-admin-generator/README.rst

     ./manage.py admin_generator APP_NAME >> APP_NAME/admin.py

+To generate an admin for all models in all apps:
+     ./manage.py admin_generator generate_all_admin_models

 To generate an admin for a given app with all models starting with user:

     ./manage.py admin_generator APP_NAME '^user' >> APP_NAME/admin.py